japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStoreProvider.md

 `commitUpdates` <<finalizeDeltaFile, finalizeDeltaFile>> (with the given `DataOutputStream`) followed by <<putStateIntoStateCacheMap, caching the new version of state>> (with the given `newVersion` and the `map` state).

-NOTE: `commitUpdates` is used exclusively when `HDFSBackedStateStore` is requested to <<spark-sql-streaming-HDFSBackedStateStore.adoc#commit, commit state changes>>.
+NOTE: `commitUpdates` is used exclusively when `HDFSBackedStateStore` is requested to <<spark-sql-streaming-HDFSBackedStateStore.md#commit, commit state changes>>.

 === [[loadMap]] Loading Specified Version of State (from Internal Cache or Snapshot and Delta Files) -- `loadMap` Internal Method